Lumi-supercomputer/lumi-userguide/docs/hardware/index.md

 hardware partition, and the [LUMI-O][lumi-o] object storage hardware partition for a total of 117 PB of storage space.

-Additionally, the [LUMI-K][lumi-k] hardware partition provides a container orchestration platform for use with LUMI.

 <div class="lumi-overview">
   <p>
     <br>